powerlint/powerlint/SECURITY.md

 ### `pbix`

-The following table describes the versions of pbilint that the core team currently support with security fixes.
+The following table describes the versions of [`pbix`](packages/pbix) that the core team currently support with security fixes.

 | Version | Supported          |
 | :-----: | :----------------: |